Weighing Eurail versus Local Train Tickets

 And Eurail can be a very good deal, especially off-season, when prices drop and sudden deals crop up, like online flash sales.
-Eurail also offers a variety of year-round travel deals on their Passes, including Family Discount (children ages 4 to 11 travel free); Youth Discount (adults 27 or younger get 20% off standard adult prices); and Saver Pass (groups of 2 to 5 travelers can save 15% on adult prices.
+Eurail also offers a variety of year-round travel deals on their Passes, including Family Discount (children ages 4 to 11 travel free); and Youth Discount (adults 27 or younger get 20% off standard adult prices).

 How Do You Decide Whether to Go with Local Trains or Eurail?

 Going with Eurail has certain advantages.

 Eurail whisks you across borders.
 If you're planning on taking trains in more than one European country, Eurail Passes are a logistical boon, saving time, confusion, and stress.

 Eurail allows for spontaneity.
 Eurail makes it easy to travel in impromptu and adventurous style, allowing travelers to see both the busy regions and the hidden gems.
 This is a joy to footloose travelers, but is probably not the best option for visitors intending to stay in one area.

 Bottom line: For travelers planning to visit several countries or travel extensively via train, Eurail can be a considerable money-saver.

 The Downside: You'll Need to Pre-Purchase for Eurail